-Chris Worth is a marketing hobo who spent a decade with top-10 advertising agencies in the capitals of Asia and Europe.
-Today a freelancer, he creates campaigns, content, and collateral for clients worldwide—mostly in communications / media / technology and financial services, with automotive and aerospace gigs on the side.
+Chris Worth is a marketing hobo who spent a decade with advertising agencies in the capitals of Asia and Europe.
+Now a six-figure freelancer (obvs) he creates campaigns, content, and collateral for a roster of clients worldwide—mostly in the communications / media / technology and financial services sectors.

-Dropping out of school at 16, he somehow managed an MBA later in life at the UK’s Warwick Business School.
-Outside nonfiction, he pens the odd thriller as Mark Charteris and sci-fi short as Ted Bann, both more hobbies than jobbies.
-Interests span physics, economics, politics, literature, architecture, personal development (obvs), business strategy, and all things tech.
+Dropping out of school at 16, he somehow managed an MBA later at the UK’s Warwick Business School.
+Interests include politics/philosophy/economics, physics, fitness, literature, architecture, personal/professional development, anything with wings or wheels, and all things tech.
+Outside nonfiction he pens the odd thriller as Mark Charteris and sci-fi short as Ted Bann, both more hobbies than jobbies.
 He’s clueless about music and doesn’t follow sports.

-A seasoned traveller, he’s explored over 60 countries, from solo treks in the Javan jungle to 4×4 Saharan jaunts.
-He’s also a keen boulderer (rock climbing without the altitude) and qualified diver (sea and sky).
-Staying in shape involves a punchbag, kettlebells, and old-school progressive calisthenics.
-(The best gym is your own body.)
+A seasoned traveller, he’s explored over 60 countries, from solo treks in the Javan jungle to 4×4 jaunts across the Sahara.
+A keen boulderer (rock climbing without the altitude) and qualified diver (sea and sky), he’s also a certified calisthenics and kettlebells instructor who works out daily with bag, ‘bells, bar, and body.
+(The best gym is within your own skin.)

 His creed is Objectivism, the “rules for living” defined by moral philosopher Ayn Rand.
-Politically he leans libertarian, valuing a small state that protects individual rights with high social and high economic freedoms.
-He’s also a minimalist: after ten years living out of a backpack, the contents of his first house never got beyond bed, table, and bookshelf, while his business gear totals a laptop and phone.
-But he’s never without his Kindle.
+Politically he leans libertarian, favouring a limited state that protects individual rights.
+He’s also a minimalist: after ten years living out of a backpack, the contents of his first house never got beyond bed and bench, while his business infrastructure totals a laptop and phone.
+The dress code’s equally spartan, at jeans and a black T. But he’s never without his Kindle.